Allicai/Allicai/README.md

  ### 👋 Hey there!

  My name's Vin, and I'm a computer science student at Northeastern University!
+ I'm currently looking for 2026 newgrad opportunities 🔍

  Here's some info about me:

  ### Work Experience